Kasra Nouri

-He supported Mehdi Karroubi (presidential candidate) in 2009 Iranian presidential election.
+He supported Mehdi Karroubi (presidential candidate) in the 2009 Iranian presidential election.

 The journalist was arrested five times by security forces.

 In October 2021, the then president of the University of Tehran, Mahmoud Nili Ahmadabadi, wrote a letter to Gholam-Hossein Mohseni-Eje'i, the head of the Islamic Republic's judiciary, demanding the release of Kasra Nouri, a student prisoner, and a day later the president of the University of Tehran himself was fired.

 Arrest and imprisonment

 He was first arrested on 11 January 2012 at his home by plainclothes police, which occurred after 47 days of confinement in the Intelligence Office.
 His family knew nothing of his whereabouts or condition until a month later; after repeated attempts, they were finally allowed to visit.
 Known under the pseudonym "No. 100", he was released on bail set at 50 million Tomans (or 500,000,000 Iranian Rials).
 The temporary release of political prisoners took two weeks.

 For the second time, on 24 March, he was again arrested at his home by plainclothes police after an alleged interview with Radio Free Europe.

 His release on bail was blocked, after 15 months in detention and transfer to the Revolutionary Court of Shiraz, he was sentenced on 23 April 2012, receiving a four-year, four-month jail term.

 According to the Human Rights Campaign the charge against him states that this human right activist's actions would result "promoting innovation in doctrine matters", "insecurity in society and promoting superstitions".

 The warrant was issued by Judge Rashidi, president of Branch 3 of the Revolutionary Court of Shiraz and finally, after a delay of five months was confirmed in appeal.

 A qualified lawyer, in 2012 he and a group of other lawyers and human rights defenders issued calls to maintain the independence of the Iranian Bar.

 Nouri was later arrested and jailed for anti-regime activities.
 He was arrested for 11 days in January 2018 and imprisoned in Evin Prison without any legal process.
 His mother told the BBC Persian service at the time that he went on a hunger strike immediately after his arrest.
 According to a January 2018 interview with Nouri by the Iranian Diaspora News Website WW, Nouri was finally released.